Psalm 50 – Judgment Begins Among the People of God

 vi.
 I will not take a bull from your house: Understanding the modern slang or street use of the word bull, we may smile at the unintended truth in the Revised Standard Version’s translation, I will accept no bull from your house.

 c.
 For every beast of the forest is Mine, and the cattle on a thousand hills: With a little thought, it’s easy to see how ritualism does not please God.
 He has no need for the meat of sacrificed animals; if I were hungry, I would not tell you; for the world is Mine and all its fullness.
-When we sacrifice to God, we don’t give Him something He doesn’t have; in this sense our sacrifice is for our sake and not His.
+When we sacrifice to God, we don’t give Him something He doesn’t have; our sacrifice is for our sake and not His.
 Ritualism defeats its work for our sake.

 i.
 “All sacrifices are God’s before they are offered, and do not become any more His by being offered.
 He neither needs nor can partake of material sustenance.
 But men’s hearts are not His without their glad surrender.”
 (Maclaren)